 The Club's website is there for your benefit.
 Explore it and make the most of it.

 Amendments sometimes have to be made to the concert schedule.
-You'll be informed by email of significant changes (eg. date and venue) but it's advisable to check the list occasionally.
-Don't just assume that nothing will change during the course of the year.
+You'll be informed by email of significant changes (e.g. date and venue) but it's advisable to check the list occasionally.
+Don't assume that nothing will change during the course of the year.

-Regularly check the Calendar page of the website if you are keen to perform.
-A ‘traffic lighting’ system is in place showing whether organisers are looking for submissions, and specific messages they may wish to give.
+Regularly check the Calendar page of the website, especially if you are keen to perform.
+The new 'traffic light' system is working well and will continue next season.

-Concert Organisers are asked to give plenty of time for members to put themselves forward before finally confirming who will be in their programme.
-So if the concert is many months away you may not receive immediate confirmation unless you say that you need to know because of the difficulty of the piece, or it needs a large number of performers, etc. Please note however that there is no 'first come first served’.
+- Concert Organisers are asked to give plenty of time for members to put themselves forward before finally confirming who will be in their programme.
+The organiser will acknowledge receipt of your application.
+However, if the concert is many months away you may not receive immediate confirmation unless you say that you need to know because of the difficulty of the piece, or if there's a large number of performers, etc. Please note however that there is no 'first come first served' in normal concerts.
 You won't increase your chances of acceptance by applying early.

+- We constantly find that the quality of our concerts isn't matched by the numbers in the audience.
 Please come to as many concerts as you can, even if you aren't performing.
-Bring friends and family too.
-The recent performance of Albert Herring shows how big our audiences can be.
+And bring friends and family too.

-I look forward to another enjoyable year of high-quality music making and hope to see you at our concerts, whether as performers or listeners.
+I look forward to another enjoyable year of high-quality music making and hope to see you and your guests at our events, whether as performers or listeners.